jlorenze/eat/docs/_recipes/Grilled-Greek-Style-Chicken-Kebabs.md

 directions:
 - Dissolve 1/4 cup salt in 4 cups water, submerge chicken and cover and refrigerate for 30 min
 - Combine 7 tbsp oil, parsely, mint, garlic, oregano, lemon zest, lemon juice, and 1/2 tsp pepper into large bowl.
 Transfer 1/3 cup dressing to large bowl and stir in 1 tsp salt, set aside
-- Microwave bell peppers and onion with 1 tbsp oil until just tender. (~3 min, toss half way)
+- Remove chicken from brine, pat dry, and toss in remaining herb mixture.
+Thread chicken with onion and bell pepper onto skewers
-- Remove chicken from brine and pat dry, thread chicken with onion and bell pepper onto skewers.
-Grill
+- Grill
 - Push off skewer into large bowl with dressing, toss to coat
 methods:
 - []